BenQuigley/excel_challenges/README.md

 #Excel Challenges

-Contact user bquigley at the email domain "berklee, dot edu," (email address written strangely to avoid spambots), for help.
+Contact Ben Quigley at Berklee if you want help with any of this!
+Be sure to click the links, which go to the official Microsoft Excel documentation at [support.office.com](https://support.office.com/en-us/excel), if you get stuck.

 1. Download the "Sample Data.xslx" file from this GitHub repo.